Thistle: Ecology

-Thistle flowers are the favorite nectar sources of the pearl-bordered fritillary, small pearl-bordered fritillary, high brown fritillary, and dark green fritillary butterflies.
+Thistle flowers are the favourite nectar sources of the pearl-bordered fritillary, small pearl-bordered fritillary, high brown fritillary, and dark green fritillary butterflies.

-Thistles and thistle-seed feeders provide important sustenance for goldfinches and the flowers are strongly favoured by many butterflies besides fritillaries such as the monarch, skippers, and the various types of tiger swallowtail.
+Thistles and thistle-seed feeders provide important sustenance for goldfinches.
+The flowers are strongly favoured by many butterflies besides fritillaries, such as the monarch, skippers, and the various types of tiger swallowtail.
 Hummingbirds will feed on the flowers of the biennial species, which feature large flowers, as compared with the perennial creeping thistle.

 Some thistles, for example Cirsium vulgare, native to Eurasia, have been widely introduced outside their native range.
 Control measures include Trichosirocalus weevils.
 A problem with this approach, at least in North America, is that the introduced weevils may affect native thistles at least as much as the desired targets.
 Another approach towards controlling thistle growth is using thistle tortoise beetles as a biological control agent; through feeding on thistle plants, thistle tortoise beetles skeletonize the leaves and damage the plant.

 Thistles are important nectar sources for pollinators.
-Some ecological organizations, such as the Xerces Society, have attempted to raise awareness of their benefits to counteract the general agricultural and home garden labeling of thistles as weeds.
+Some ecological organisations, such as the Xerces Society, have attempted to raise awareness of their benefits to counteract the general agricultural, and home garden labeling of thistles as weeds.
 The monarch butterfly, Danaus plexippus for instance, was highlighted as traditionally relying upon taller large-flowered thistle species such as Tall thistle, Cirsium altissimum, for its migration.
-Although such organizations focus on the benefits of native thistles, certain non-native thistles, such as Cirsium vulgare in North America, may provide similar benefits to wildlife.
+Although such organisations focus on the benefits of native thistles, certain non-native thistles, such as Cirsium vulgare in North America, may provide similar benefits to wildlife.

 Some prairie and wildflower seed production companies supply bulk seed for native North American thistle species for wildlife habitat restoration, although availability tends to be low.
 Thistles are particularly valued by bumblebees for their high nectar production.
-Cirsium vulgare was ranked in the top ten for nectar production in a UK plants survey conducted by the AgriLand project supported by the UK Insect Pollinators Initiative.
+Cirsium vulgare was ranked in the top ten for nectar production in a UK plants survey, conducted by the AgriLand project, and supported by the UK Insect Pollinators Initiative.
 Bull thistle was a top producer of nectar sugar in another study in Britain, ranked third with a production per floral unit of (2323 ± 418μg).

 Uses

-Pliny and medieval writers thought it could return hair to bald heads and that in the early modern period it was believed to be a remedy for headaches, plague, cancer sores, vertigo, and jaundice.
+Pliny and medieval writers thought it could return hair to bald heads, and that in the early modern period it was believed to be a remedy for headaches, plague, cancer sores, vertigo, and jaundice.

 Cuisine

-In the Beira region, thistle flowers are used as rennet in cheese making.
+In the Beira region of Portugal, thistle flowers are used as rennet in cheese making.
 "Serra da Estrela" is not only the name of a mountain chain in this country, "Serra da Estrela" is also the name of one of the most appreciated cheeses made from sheep's milk.